-If you’re looking to meet or organize like-minded people outside of your usual circle of friends from work, church, or the neighborhood, Meetup can help.
-Here are features that combine to create a powerful resource for group organizers:
+If you’re looking to meet or organize like-minded people outside of your usual circle of friends, Meetup can help.
+Here are features that help create a powerful resource:

-- a dedicated area to create a digital “home” for your group and collect members among the broader community
+- a dedicated area to create a digital home for your group

 - space to communicate the purpose and requirements of the group